The Lost Album (The Smithereens album)

 The Lost Album is the twelfth studio album by American rock band the Smithereens, released on September 23, 2022, by Sunset Blvd Records.
-It comprises tracks recorded in 1993 for an abandoned album, and is the first album of previously unreleased original material in eleven years, since the release of 2011 in 2011.
+It comprises tracks recorded in 1993 for an abandoned album, and is the band’s first album of previously unreleased original material in eleven years, since the release of 2011, released in 2011.

 Background

 In 1993, the Smithereens were in between the end of their contract with Capitol Records and the beginning of their deal with RCA.
 There had been a management change at Capitol Records and a number of artists, including the Smithereens, were let go in summer 1993.
 Since the release of their last album, 1991's Blow Up, the band had written a batch of songs they wanted to record.
 So, in early 1993, they entered a New York recording studio and recorded two albums worth of songs.
 "It was the first time we went in with the intention of producing a full album by ourselves ... we paid for everything," drummer Dennis Diken said in 2022.